florian-beetz/bachelor-thesis/thesis.md

 The `--illegal-access` switch specifies how illegal reflective access should be handled at runtime.
 Possible values for the switch are `permit`, `warn`, `debug` and `deny`.
-`permit` allows all reflective access, so both reflective as well as static access to encapsulated code is possible as it was before Java 9.
+`permit` allows all reflective access, so both reflective, as well as static access to encapsulated code, is possible as it was before Java 9.
-`warn` does the same as `permit`, but prints a warning every time an illegal access orccurs.
+`warn` does the same as `permit`, but prints a warning every time an illegal access occurs.
 `debug` does the same as `warn`, but prints a complete stack trace when an illegal access occurs.
 `deny` denies all illegal accesses, except those explicitly allowed with other